codegen-sh/codegen-cli/README.md

 `--apply-local` will apply the changes to your current local filesystem.

+Note: use `ENV=prod` if you want to point the CLI to prod instead of staging

 ## Working with AI

 When editing your codemod using Cursor, you can now `@codegen-sh` in any chat or composer window to pull in relevant documentation and context about your codemods and the Codegen API.